 Myth #1: Costly

 EDI integration and implementation is assumed to be a costly endeavor for its dependency on VAN (Value Added Network) to deliver messages.
-This is why businesses think that the EDI technology offers little Return on Investment (ROI).
+This is why businesses think that the EDI technology offers

 These days, EDI can be delivered by a number of secure methods such as AS2 (Applicability Statement 2) or SFTP (Secure File Transfer Protocol).
 These communication methods are economical, secure, and flexible than VAN.
 Initially, handling data transactions manually involved a lot of costs, but after automating the paper-based tasks, the EDI technology helps in reducing cost per transaction.